Key Signals from the Federal Reserve!

 Goldman Sachs anticipates that the Fed will also raise rates in July, adjusting its peak rate expectation upwards by 25 basis points to the 5.5%-5.75% range, while BlackRock's CIO suggests the Fed may ultimately raise rates to 6%.

-Tracy Chen, a portfolio manager at Brandywine Global Investment Management, remarked, “Powell's hawkish stance this time is double-edged – signaling both a higher peak rate and an accelerated pace for interest rate hikes
+Tracy Chen, a portfolio manager at Brandywine Global Investment Management, remarked, “Powell's hawkish stance this time is double-edged – signaling both a higher peak rate and an accelerated pace for interest rate hikesGiven the recent inflation data, his earlier inclination to reduce the hike to 25 basis points may have been premature; this adjustment helps mitigate the risk of the Fed falling behind the curve.”

 Advertisements

-Since early January, a series of economic data have surpassed expectationsThe Consumer Price Index (CPI) for January showed a lesser-than-expected deceleration year-over-year, while the core Personal Consumption Expenditures (PCE) price index registered a 4.7% year-over-year increase, marking its first rise after six months of declineThe labor market remains robust, with initial jobless claims falling below 200,000 for seven consecutive weeks, reflecting levels comparable to pre-pandemic times
+The Consumer Price Index (CPI) for January showed a lesser-than-expected deceleration year-over-year, while the core Personal Consumption Expenditures (PCE) price index registered a 4.7% year-over-year increase, marking its first rise after six months of declineThe labor market remains robust, with initial jobless claims falling below 200,000 for seven consecutive weeks, reflecting levels comparable to pre-pandemic timesNon-farm payroll additions in January reached 517,000, about 2.8 times the market expectation, pushing the unemployment rate down to 3.4%, the lowest level in over 53 years.

-Powell noted that since he testified before Congress last year, inflation growth in the U.Shas somewhat eased, but rates remain significantly above the Federal Reserve's long-term target of 2%.
+Powell noted that since he testified before Congress last year, inflation growth in the U.S. has somewhat eased, but rates remain significantly above the Federal Reserve's long-term target of 2%.
 To effectively reduce inflation to that target, a decrease in core services inflation (excluding housing) is necessary, and it is likely that some softening in the labor market will need to occur.

-Moreover, Powell pointed out a clear mismatch between labor supply and demandThe Federal Reserve must make efforts to improve the alignment between job market supply and needs
+Moreover, Powell pointed out a clear mismatch between labor supply and demandThe Federal Reserve must make efforts to improve the alignment between job market supply and needsCurrently, the employment rate in the U.S. has surpassed most market participants' estimates of a "full employment level."

-Notably, the Q&A session revealed the most contentious debate surrounding the unemployment rateLawmakers from both parties insinuated that the Federal Reserve seeks to elevate the unemployment rate in an effort to tame inflationFor instance, Democratic Senator Elizabeth Warren highlighted that the Fed anticipates the unemployment rate will rise by more than a percentage point from current levels, reaching 4.6% by the end of the year, which could lead to two million workers losing their jobsShe warned, “once layoffs begin, the economy will behave like an out-of-control train.”
+Notably, the Q&A session revealed the most contentious debate surrounding the unemployment rateLawmakers from both parties insinuated that the Federal Reserve seeks to elevate the unemployment rate in an effort to tame inflationFor instance, Democratic Senator Elizabeth Warren highlighted that the Fed anticipates the unemployment rate will rise by more than a percentage point from current levels, reaching 4.6% by the end of the year, which could lead to two million workers losing their jobs